kolja/repl-alliance/README.md

 <img src="./repl-alliance.svg">

-REPL alliance is a plugin for [neovim](https://neovim.io/) that connects with nREPL as well as socket REPL servers.
+A plugin for [neovim](https://neovim.io/) that connects with nREPL as well as socket REPL servers.

 The plugin is a work in progress, so be careful.